 To request an appointment, please email: email@example.com

-- SOC majors, Junior or Senior status, who are in good academic standing and have successfully completed 15 units of Sociology coursework, at least 6 units of which were upper division.
+- SOC majors, Junior or Senior status, who are in good academic standing and have successfully completed 9 units of Sociology coursework, and SOC 101.

 - CHS majors, Junior or Senior status, who are in good academic standing and have successfully completed CHS 204 with a passing grade.

 - International students (SOC or CHS majors) must apply and be approved for a Curricular Practical Training (CPT) with UA International Students Services before engaging in an off-campus work/internship opportunity.
 Please meet with an international student advisor before applying for CPT.

 Internship postings are shared with the students through the student listserv and posted on the School of Sociology's bulletin board, across from Social Science room #409.
 The School of Sociology keeps a list of organizations that it has worked with previously, if you would like to find out more about these and other School of Sociology approved internship organizations and locations, then please consult with the Internship Coordinator.
 Students are encouraged to seek out and secure their own internships, as the School of Sociology does not assign students to any particular internship position.
 Additionally, UA Career Services provides valuable information for students on how to find an internship.

 Depending on the major (CHS or SOC) a student will either be enrolled in SOC 393 or CHS 393.
 A student can either enroll in a 3-unit internship for 135 hours or a 6-unit internship for 270 hours.
 CHS majors are required to complete a 3-unit internship to fulfill their academic program requirement for the major.
 SOC 393 is considered an elective within the sociology major.

 How to Set up and Enroll in an Internship